ajwills72/hbab/docs/core.md

 Finally - and this is beyond the scope of current course - the logistic function is very useful in a mathematical sense in that it is easy to calculate the derivative and the integral.
 This helps mathematicians to understand how these systems work, and this deeper understanding allows us to build better AI.

-We'll come back to activation functions briefly in session 3, but for now we'll look at examples where it's OK to just add up the input activations.
+We'll come back to activation functions later on in this course, but for now we'll look at examples where it's OK to just add up the input activations.

+(The answer to the first question in this section is 0.21, and to the second question is -0.45).

 ## Storing knowledge